safirmotiwala/MIT-Machine-Learning/README.md

 ### 4. SVC kernels
 * File - svc_kernels.py
-* For Structured Data - svc_kernels.pynb
+* For Structured Data - svc_kernels.ipynb
 #### Assignment 3
 Write a program to demonstrate the working of SVM classifier with various nonlinear kernels (Linear/Polynomial/RBF) for a non-linearly separable data.
 Before constructing SVM model